Title I

 Principal: Stephanie Lindsay

-Team Members: Matt Mecham, Linda Sehlmeier, Brian Duncan, Vivian Rose, Emily McRae, Bryanna Johnson
+Team Members: Matt Mecham, Linda Sehlmeier, Sheila Unsworth, Vivian Rose, Emily McRae, Bryanna Johnson

-TCSD Strategic Model Area(s): Teachers, Leaders, Support Staff: Curriculum, Instruction Assessment
+TCSD Strategic Model Area(s) and AHLP: Teachers, Leaders, Support Staff: Curriculum, Instruction, Assessment

 Specific Actions